Peru had three presidents in one week. Now it has four months to fix the system.

 The right-wing populist Alberto Fujimori was later pardoned and released from prison midway through a 25-year sentence, only to have his pardon annulled and to return to prison less than two years later.

-Sagasti will have the task of not only navigating these rocky political waters with Peru’s powerful Congress, but also reckoning with a coronavirus pandemic that has left Peru one of the worst hit countries on earth per capita and a brutal economic hit.
+Sagasti will have the task of not only navigating these rocky political waters with Peru’s powerful Congress, but also reckoning with a coronavirus pandemic that has left Peru as one of the worst-hit countries per capita and damaged its economy.
 Gross domestic product is expected to drop 14 percent this year.

 The plan is to restore faith in the Peruvian political system before the next vote in four months.
 “We have little time,” new Prime Minister Violeta Bermúdez said in an interview with the El Comercio newspaper, adding that the months “will fly by.”